Published online Feb 14, 2019. doi: 10.3748/wjg.v25.i6.707

 Published online: February 14, 2019

-This study analyzed the short- and long-term outcomes of ER.
-Short-term outcomes of ER included en bloc and R0 resection rates, as well as the adverse events.
+This retrospective study included cases that underwent ER for SNADETs at our university hospital between March 2004 and July 2017.
+Short-term outcomes of ER were measured based on en bloc and R0 resection rates as well as adverse events.
 Long-term outcomes included local recurrence detected on endoscopic surveillance and disease-specific mortality in patients followed up for ≥ 12 mo after ER.
-This retrospective study included a case series of 131 patients (147 SNADETs) who underwent endoscopic mucosal resection (EMR) or endoscopic submucosal dissection (ESD) between March 2004 and July 2017.